Updated February 26, 2020

 Updated January 24, 2020

-Just a quick breakdown of which plastics can and cannot be recycled.
+Which plastics can and cannot be recycled.
 According to this Esquire Article plastic numbers 3, 6, and 7 can not be recycled.
 The article states that it is either too hard or too expensive.
 I have found some plastics marked Other and those can not be recycled either.
 Plastic Number 5 yogurt cups and cottage cheese cups can be recycled, but not every place does it.
 Find out if your area recycles number 5 plastics and if not you can bring them to another area.
 Also the plastics need to be clean and washed out or they will not be recycled.
 It really bothers me to think that after I am gone from the planet, plastic that I used will be on the planet for thousands of years creating environmental chaos.
 I used to think any plastic could be recycled.
+Plastic forks, knives and spoons can not be recycled unless they are marked biodegradable or compostable then they need to go into compostable trash.

 Updated December 18, 2019